stadawi12/house_prices/README.md

-This is a machine learning project for predicting house prices based of data.
+This is a machine learning project for predicting house prices based on data.

 To install all requirements, run